- Safety, Accident Prevention, and Environmental Preservation

-Fiscal 2019 CSR Activity Report- Safety, Accident Prevention, and Environmental Preservation
+CSR Activity Report (CSR Guideline Activity Reports) - Safety, Accident Prevention, and Environmental Preservation

 Initiatives to Prevent Air and Water Pollution

 Toray Group works continuously on environmental conservation measures at its production sites.
-Ongoing initiatives that it will continue include reducing sulfur oxide (SOx) emissions by installing desulfurization equipment and switching to cleaner fuels, and reducing biochemical oxygen demand (BOD) and chemical oxygen demand (COD) by expanding wastewater treatment facilities.
+Ongoing initiatives that it will continue include reducing sulfur oxide (SOx) emissions by installing desulfurization equipment and switching to cleaner fuels, and reducing biochemical oxygen demand (BOD) and chemical oxygen demand (COD) through stable operation and expansion of wastewater treatment facilities.

 Air Emission Management

-In fiscal 2019, Toray Group recorded 1,862 tons of SOx emissions (down 27% year-on-year), 2,183 tons of NOx emissions (up 6% year-on-year), and 359 tons of dust emissions (up 32% year-on-year).
-The reduction in SOx emissions was due to the use of low sulfur concentration coal by a group company outside of Japan.
+In fiscal 2020, Toray Group recorded 1,583 tons of SOx emissions (down 15% year on year), 2,190 tons of nitrogen oxide (NOx) emissions (flat year on year), and 196 tons of dust emissions (down 45% year on year).
+The year-on-year reduction in SOx emissions was due to the use of low sulfur concentration coal by group companies outside of Japan.
 The year-on-year increase in the other two air pollutants was due to higher production volumes based on business recovery associated with the COVID-19 pandemic.

 Wastewater Quality Management